openfoodfacts/off-product-environmental-impact/doc/source/characterizing-ingredients.rst

 Linking tables
 --------------

-In order to link the ingredients from OFF to the aforementioned databases, linking tables have been created.
+In order to link the ingredients from Open Food Facts (OFF) to the aforementioned databases, linking tables have been created.
 They can be found in ``agribalyse_off_links.csv``, ``ciqual_off_links.csv``, ``fcen_off_links.csv``.
 These tables are used to establish a link between an ingredient of the OFF database and one or several entries of the nutritional/environmental databases.
 They can be edited and matches can be added in order to improve the quality of the impact estimation.

 ``off_duplicates.csv`` contains matches between OFF ingredients.
 The column ``proxy_type`` is null when the match between the ingredient is consistent from both nutritional and environmental point of view, it is ``1`` if the match concerns only nutrition and ``2`` if it concerns only environmental impact.

+These tables have been created by manually editing a list of possible matches computed using the `fuzzywuzzy <https://github.com/seatgeek/fuzzywuzzy>`_ package.

 Data processing
 ---------------